These are the two most important lessons a dad can teach his children.

 Posted by Paul David Tripp on Sunday, June 18, 2017

-The power of a dad simply cannot be overstated.
+The power of a dad simply cannot be overstated in what you teach your children.
 Many forces cause the moral and spiritual fractures of our culture, but one of them is the lack of godly fathers.
-Counselor and communicator Paul Tripp encourages fathers in their vital role with the following video.
+Counselor and communicator Paul Tripp encourages fathers in their vital role with this video.

 Second, is to teach the love of others.
 Human relationships are hard, and loving others can be very difficult.
 But please remember, the difficulty in loving others is primarily caused by what is in our own hearts.
 Our hearts are filled with judgment, criticism, competition, greed, and envy, all of which are fundamentally anti-social behaviors.
 We need more dads who are willing to say to their children that the greatest challenge to building relationships with others is often times our own selves.
 The more our children face those forces within them, the more they will live a life of love, and the more they live a life of love, the more blessing they will experience.